What is continuing education?

 How do I get continuing education credits?

-You can get continuing education credit by taking courses that are labeled as CEU courses or continuing education courses and then applying for credit approval through your state’s department of education.
+You can get continuing education credit by taking courses and then applying for credit approval through your state’s department of education.
 Some states also allow preapproval to ensure a course will count toward your license renewal.
 For every 10 contact hours of an approved course, you should receive one CEU.
-See our courses page for a listing of Solution Tree online courses that grant CEUs.

 How do I get CEU approval?

 Continuing education unit (CEU) approval varies by state.
 There are two routes possible: preapproval for CEU courses or approval after completion.
 Preapproval ensures you don’t take a course that won’t count toward your license renewal.
-Some states encourage preapproval, while others don’t even allow it.
-Be sure to check your state’s preference before enrolling in CEU courses.
+Some states encourage preapproval, while others do not allow it.
+Be sure to check your state’s preference before enrolling in courses.

-For states that allow you to be preapproved for CEU courses, you will likely have to fill out forms provided online by your state’s education department.
+For states that allow you to be preapproved for CEU courses, you will likely need to fill out forms provided online by your state’s education department.

 How many contact hours are there per CEU?